 It may not be the cheapest, but it will be the best one for us, to make sure we aren’t paying extra every month.

 Everything gets looked at.
 Gas, electric, broadband, line rental, home and car insurance plus anything else subscription wise we have.

-	Last year, by switching and haggling my car insurance alone, I saved a massive £150.
+Last year, by switching and haggling, we saved a massive £250.
 It does take time but is really worth phoning around and haggling.